GLP-1 Cost Finder Use the Tool →

 Best for: Patients who want closer medical supervision, expect to be on therapy long-term, or want straightforward access to tirzepatide.

-4. LifeMD
+4. FeelGood

 5. Yucca Health

-Best for: Patients who want fast access to compounded tirzepatide at the lowest available rate, and who don't need a video visit to feel comfortable starting.
+Best for: Patients who want fast access to compounded tirzepatide at the lowest available rate and who don't need a video visit to feel comfortable starting.

 6. Sprout Health